 - 3.3.1.
-Record documents, as-constructed, reflecting the final installation after all modification and changes will be furnished to the HAS Project Manager at the end of each construction project.
+Record documents: as-constructed, reflecting the final installation after all modification and changes will be furnished to the HAS Project Manager at the end of each construction project.
 Record specifications will be those used for the actual construction, marked with changes made by addendum, change order, or product substitution. - 3.3.2.
 Design Submittal File Formats: Designer will submit drawings electronically at each deliverable design stage milestone in the following formats: - 3.3.2.1.
 All files and documents used to create design submittals will be submitted in both native authoring format, PDF format and any prescribed deliverable format. - 3.3.2.2.
-All Models and CAD files will be delivered in the airport specific NAD83 State Plane Coordinate System as defined in the HAS CAD/Geospatial Data Standards and Procedures. - 3.3.2.3.
+All Models and CAD files will be delivered in the airport-specific NAD83 State Plane Coordinate System as defined in the HAS CAD/Geospatial Data Standards and Procedures.

+- 3.3.2.3.
 All electronic deliverables will include a description of content, required links, references, etc. required for use. - 3.3.3.
 Building Information Modeling (BIM) model and design drawings will be delivered in the following formats: - 3.3.3.1.
 Autodesk Revit Model(s) used to generate documentation with approved HAS version - 3.3.3.2.
-Autodesk Civil3D native Model(s) used to generate documentation with approved HAS version - 3.3.3.
+Autodesk Civil3D native Model(s) used to generate documentation with approved HAS version - 3.3.3.3.
 An Autodesk Navisworks: NWC containing each model's specific scope with approved HAS version - 3.3.3.4.
 Autodesk AutoCAD 2D files for each sheet compliant with HAS BIM standards - 3.3.3.5.
 PDF of each drawing - 3.3.4.
 Refer also to the HAS BIM Standards for further information.

 3.4.
-Certificates of Occupancy/Use
+Certificates of Occupancy / Certificate of Compliance / Use

 3.4.1.
-The Contractor must deliver to the HAS Project Manager the completed Environmental Close-Out Checklist and Sustainable Design Matrix at the close of construction.
-Upon acceptance of the Environmental Close-Out Checklist and Sustainable Design Matrix by the HAS Project Manager, other required submittals and acceptance of the work following all required final inspections, the Building Official will issue a Certificate of Occupancy/ Use.
-After receipt of the required Record Documents and correction or completion of any outstanding items of work, the HAS Project Manager will issue the notice of final completion.
+The Contractor must deliver to the HAS Project Manager the completed Environmental Close-Out Checklist and Sustainable Design Matrix and proof of final inspection and compliance with the Texas Accessibility Standards (TAS) at the close of construction.
+Upon acceptance of the Environmental Close-Out Checklist, Sustainable Design Matrix and of compliance with the Texas Accessibility Standards (TAS) by the HAS Project Manager, other required submittals and acceptance of the work following all required final inspections, the Building Official will issue a Certificate of Occupancy / Certificate of Compliance / Use.
+After receipt of the required Record Documents and correction or completion of any outstanding items of work, the HAS Project Manager will issue the Notice of Final Completion.